Conesville Power Plant: Operations

-When the first unit went into operation, it was projected that Conesville would use between 300,000 to 400,000 short tons of coal each year.
+When the first unit went into operation, it was projected that Conesville would use between 300,000 and 400,000 short tons of coal each year.
 According to the Energy Information Administration (EIA), the plant received 1,716,286 short tons of coal in 2017.
 All of the coal was shipped from mines within Ohio.
 Conesville used to employ 600 workers.
 In 2018, only 165 were employed at the plant.

 Retirement

 Units 1 and 2 were retired in 2005 after Unit 1's tubing to its boiler failed.
 Inspections on Unit 2 revealed severe corrosion in a pattern that was similar to Unit 1.
 The reported cost of $35 million to repair both units was not worth the benefit of returning to service.
 Unit 3 was retired in December 2012 in order to comply with the Environmental Protect Agency (EPA) rules regarding mercury, lead, and other toxic emissions.
 AEP announced in October 2018 they will shut down Conesville by May 2020.
-Units 5 and 6 retired on May 31, 2019 while Unit 4 remained in operation until April 2020.
+Units 5 and 6 retired on May 31, 2019, while Unit 4 remained in operation until April 2020.
 The decision to close the plant was due to operational costs, not clearing PJM Interconnection's capacity auction, and AEP unable to find a buyer.
 The facility was imploded on December 19, 2021.